 Tell me more about your study and background

 “I studied architecture in MIU.
-After that I worked as a teacher assistant.
+After that, I worked as a teacher assistant.
 In 2015, I went to India where I did some explorations and worked as an art teacher in a school.
 I stayed there for one year.
-Then I came back to Egypt and lived for few months in Dahab.
-I stayed at a farm over there helping out and getting engaged in construction and art process on site.
+Then I came back to Egypt and lived for a few months in Dahab.
+I stayed at a farm over there helping out and getting engaged in the construction and art process on site.

 After that, I went to work for “A for Architecture” design studio.
-My work scope involved landscape, architecture and urban projects.
+My work scope involved landscape, architecture, and urban projects.
 My mentor was Omar Kishk, a great inspirational designer who taught me a lot.
 Mainly he handed me community design projects.
 Some of my work involved projects in collaboration with Megawra.
 I also worked on renovation projects for several factories.”

 Dawar El Ezba Culture Center Project

 “I spent around 1 year and a half working with Omar Kishk.
 After that, I got to study at Dawar.
 Dawar Arts is an independent cultural organization based in Cairo.
 They utilize a range of arts-based processes for healing, dialogue, and social change from the grassroots up.
 Dawar got a place in Downtown that holds workshops along with Dawar Kitchen in Ezbet Khairalla.
 It helps to teach vocational activities and provides for women and refugees.